 Canoe Guide Services at 9am and/or 18pm

 The canoe guide will not be at the site all the time, so the guiding and renting take place at the base camp according to the reservation.
 You are able to start your trip at 9:00 in the morning or 18:00 in the evening.
-If you need a transport then you'll have to fix the time with the guide separately.

 Be prepared for the transportation fees.
 They are not included in the rental